Marghab River: Geography

-In the territory of Turkmenistan, close to Tagtabazar, the Marghab receives the Kashan River from the left bank, and 25 km further, there is the confluence of the Kushk.
+In Turkmenistan, close to Tagtabazar, the Marghab receives the Kashan River from the left bank, and 25 km further, there is the confluence of the Kushk.
+Downstream of the confluence with the Kushk lies the Saryyazy reservoir, built in 1959, and expanded in 1978.
+The reservoir and its surrounding area is ecologically important for birds.
 Reaching the oasis of Mary, the Marghab mingles its waters with those of the Karakum Canal, a diversion of water from the Amu Darya.

 Hydrometry: the flows at Tagtabazar

 The flow of Marghab was observed during 50 years (1936–85) at Tagtabazar, a location in Turkmenistan about 30 km after the Marghab leaves the Afghan territory, and a score of kilometers upstream of the confluence with the Kushk.
 At Tagtabazar, average annual flow observed over this period was 48.7 m3/s for an observed surface area of 34700 km2, which is 74 percent of the totality of the catchment area of the river.
-The geographically-averaged hydrometric flow passing through this part of the basin, by far greatest from the point of view of the flow, thus reached the figure of 44.3 millimeters per annual, which is very appreciable in this particularly desiccated area.
+The geographically-averaged hydrometric flow passing through this part of the basin, by far the greatest from the point of view of the flow, thus reached the figure of 44.3 millimeters per annual, which is very appreciable in this particularly desiccated area.